JiminSongSoftware/Kocoon/README.md

 ### Data Tracking
 ### Cloud Services
 Uses AWS cloud services for hosting web application/mobile application.
 This includes server management, deployment, static content hosting, database, etc. Will use Linux OS for deployment servers.

+### Open Source
+We encourage anyone who is interested in this project, please fork the repo and work on issues opened and open pull request.
+I will review and merge it.
 _________________
 ## Current Version: v0.0
 _________________